yureek/S-HealthStack.github.io/pages/developer-guide/study-management/dev-manage-members.md

 Samsung Health Stack puts no restrictions on the number of members under an organization, or the number of members working on a study.

-## Web Portal

-We highly recommend you manage your team members through the Samsung Health Stack web portal.

-To manage members using the web portal:

-1. Refer to [Managing Members](../../portal-guide/study-management/portal-manage-members.md) in the web portal user guide.

 ## API Endpoints

 To invite members and assign their role using the API endpoints: